alessandrodeste/fitbit-tooloclock/README.md

 I've tested the application only on my Fitbit Versa 2

+## How to build

+*Prerequisites*: Node.js 10.x+

+> npm install
+> npx fitbit
+> $fitbit: connect phone
+> $fitbit: connect device
+> $fitbit: bi

+You can read Fitbit's [CLI Reference](https://dev.fitbit.com/build/guides/command-line-interface/#building-and-installing-your-project) to learn how to build and deploy this face to your device.

 ## Contributing

 I'm going to experiment with fitbit apis developing a clock based on my personal needs.